-This tutorial describes how to import a custom ship model to SpaceEngine.
+This tutorial describes how to import a custom ship model into SpaceEngine.
 Before continuing, it is recommended to read this manual: Introduction.

-All the examples in this tutorial do not uses the pak files, but it is advisable to ensure that your final (release) version of the addon has been packed to the pak file.
+All the examples in this tutorial do not uses the pak files, but it is advisable to ensure that your final (release) version of the addon has been packed to a pak file.

 Spaceships in SpaceEngine

-Ship in SpaceEngine may consist of several parts, each of which is represented by a separate model file.
-For example, ships made in the SHW editor can have several engines, radiators, tanks, connecting farms, etc. Identical modules uses the same model (for example, engines or farm element), that allows to save a lot of video memory.
-But the ship may also have a single module (like Shuttle).
-If your new model is complex and have repetitive elements, it makes sense to cut it into modules.
+Ships in SpaceEngine may consist of several parts, each of which is represented by a separate model file.
+For example, ships made in the SHW editor can have several engines, radiators, tanks, connecting farms, etc. Identical modules use the same model (for example, engines or farm element), which saves a lot of video memory.
+But the ship may also have a single module (like a Shuttle).
+If your new model is complex and has repetitive elements, it makes sense to cut it into modules.

-Later in this guide we will assume that you are creating a model of the ship Discovery of the “2001: A Space Odyssey”.
-We also assume that this is not the only ship of this franchise that you want to import.
+Later in this guide we will assume that you are creating a model of the ship Discovery from the "2001: A Space Odyssey" story.
+We also assume that this is not the only ship of that franchise that you want to import.
 Therefore, create a new folder in the addons directory: 2001 (we will call it the worker folder), and default SE folders for models and textures inside it: